Lena Diab

-Lena Metlege Diab (born 1965) is a Canadian politician, who was elected to the Nova Scotia House of Assembly in the 2013 provincial election.
-A member of the Nova Scotia Liberal Party, she represented the electoral district of Halifax Armdale until 2021.
+Lena Metlege Diab (born August 17, 1965) is a Canadian politician who has served as the minister of immigration, refugees and citizenship since 2025.
+A member of the Liberal Party, Diab was elected to the House of Commons in 2021 and serves as the member of Parliament (MP) for Halifax West.
+She was previously a member of the Nova Scotia House of Assembly from 2013 to 2021.

-She did not run for another term in the provincial legislature in the 2021 Nova Scotia general election, opting instead to run as the Liberal Party of Canada candidate for the riding of Halifax West in the 2021 Canadian federal election.
+Diab was elected to the Nova Scotia House of Assembly in the 2013 provincial election as a member of the Nova Scotia Liberal Party.
+She represented Halifax Armdale and served as the provincial immigration minister as well as minister of justice, attorney general and provincial secretary.
+She did not run for another term in the provincial legislature in the 2021 Nova Scotia general election, opting instead to run in the 2021 Canadian federal election for the Liberal Party of Canada, in which she was elected MP for Halifax West.
+She was re-elected in the 2025 federal election and was appointed Minister of Immigration, Refugees and Citizenship.

 Early life and career

 Diab was born in Halifax, the daughter of first-generation Lebanese immigrants.
 She moved to Lebanon at age 2 but then moved back to Halifax at age 11, escaping the Lebanese Civil War.

 Diab graduated from Saint Mary's University in 1985 with a Bachelor of Arts in economics and political science.
 She worked as a page at the Nova Scotia Legislature during this time.